Loved the ATMs!!!

 We had the infamous Crazy Gluer who like to pour his stuff down our card readers.

-And, of course, the muggers, the thieves & all the unsavory characters who turned a simply banking transaction into a battle for your money…and even your life, sometimes.
+And, of course, the muggers, the thieves & all the unsavory characters who turned a simply banking transaction into a battle for your money…and your life, sometimes.

 At our “high-risk, high-incident” CBC sites in B/LI/SI, our Facilities Management people installed security cameras, “hidden” behind smoked glass.